Dandy (mascot): Aftermath

 After Dandy was returned to Harrison and Erickson, they destroyed Dandy using an industrial shredder, an act that the creators described as "a terrible thing to have to do".

 Along with this experiment, the Yankees briefly had mascots resembling ballpark food (plus Yankees hats on top) during the mid-1990s.
 Outside these two occasions, the Yankees have not had an official mascot or cheerleading squad roam the stands or perform on the field.
 Unofficial mascots have included a squirrel that Teddy Kider of The New York Times nicknamed "Right Field Ratatosk" after it was seen on the right field foul pole in late 2007.
 The squirrel was referred to as "Scooter" by the fans, for Yankees legendary shortstop, Phil Rizzuto, who died in August 2007.
 Another unofficial mascot was Bronxie the Turtle, a team pet adopted at the behest of Nestor Cortés Jr. in Fall 2021.

 Though George Steinbrenner gave final approval to Dandy, he claimed had "no recollection" of Dandy in 1998.
 Joseph M. Perello, vice president for business development for the Yankees, and Lonn Trost, Yankees' general counsel, were unaware that the Yankees once had a mascot.

+In the summer of 2023, the Yankees placed the miniature prototype of Dandy on display in their museum at Yankee Stadium.
+According to the museum curator, Brian Richards, the museum staff got special permission from the Yankees to display the figure.
+This is the first time the team has publicly acknowledged the existence of their failed mascot since 1981.